CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Redistribute-Neighbor.md

 For full instructions on installing `ifplugd` on Ubuntu, {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/204473717" text="follow this guide">}}.

-## Known Limitations

-### TCAM Route Scale

-This feature adds each ARP entry as a /32 host route into the routing table of all switches within a summarization domain.
-Take care to keep the number of hosts minus fabric routes under the TCAM size of the switch.
-Review the {{<exlink url="https://cumulusnetworks.com/hcl/" text="Cumulus Networks datasheets">}} for up to date scalability limits of your chosen hardware platforms.
-If in doubt, contact Cumulus Networks support or your Cumulus Networks CSE.

-### Possible Uneven Traffic Distribution

-Linux uses *source* layer 3 addresses only to do load balancing on most older distributions.

-### Silent Hosts Never Receive Traffic

-Freshly provisioned hosts that have never sent traffic may not ARP for their default gateways.
-The post-up ARPing in `/etc/network/interfaces` on the host should take care of this.
-If the host does not ARP, then `rdnbrd` on the leaf cannot learn about the host.

-### Unsupported with EVPN

-Redistribute neighbor is unsupported when the BGP EVPN Address Family is enabled.
-Enabling both redistribute neighbor and EVPN will lead to unreachable IPv4 ARP and IPv6 neighbor entries.

 ## Troubleshooting

 ### How do I determine if rdnbrd (the redistribute neighbor daemon) is running?